Jimmy McMillan: 2013 mayoral campaign

 McMillan announced his fourth campaign for Mayor of New York City on September 13, 2012.
 On April 24, 2013, McMillan released a song and video called "Rent Is Too Damn High" on YouTube.
 In the song, McMillan raps about the problems of the American economy.
 In one part of the song, he says, "Rent and the deficit is too damn high.
 Poverty and unemployment both up in the sky.
 Wages and education is too damn low, economic recovery is too damn slow."
 McMillan's video received over 300,000 views in its two first days after being uploaded.

 McMillan endorsed Anthony Weiner in the Democratic primary.
 In the general election, McMillan received 1,990 votes (0.18%).

 2014 gubernatorial campaign

 On May 22, 2014, McMillan announced his intentions to again run for Governor of New York.
 However, his petition to be on the ballot was challenged, and he was later thrown off the ballot by the state board of elections, which claimed his petition contained too many photocopied pages to meet the signature threshold.

 Subsequently, McMillan endorsed the Libertarian Party candidate, Michael McDermott, for governor.

+2016 presidential campaign

+McMillan announced his candidacy for the Republican nomination for President of the United States in the 2016 election, but withdrew from the campaign on December 9, 2015.
+He subsequently announced that he was retiring from politics before endorsing Republican candidate Donald Trump.